-(attempts to) victimize a Whistleblower, and/or the person(s) assisting the Whistleblower (if relevant), (e.g., disciplinary action, civil action, or criminal prosecution).
+The Whistleblower and/or the person(s) assisting the Whistleblower (if relevant) should report any perceived victimization and/or retaliation in violation of this Policy immediately to the Director Compliance (or the External Facilitator).
+Appropriate measures will be taken against employees of FMO who (attempt to) victimize or retaliate against a Whistleblower, and/or the person(s) assisting the Whistleblower (if relevant), (e.g., disciplinary action, civil action, or criminal charges).

-- 4. Anonymous reporting: anonymous reporting and communication is possible under this Policy as facilitated by the Speak Up Tool. - 5.
-Reporting 'in good faith': this Policy protects the Whistleblower who reports in good faith.
-A Disclosure is considered to have been made in good faith if the individual had reasonable grounds to believe the information was true at the time of the Disclosure.
-If it turns out the information was not true, but the Disclosure was made in good faith, the Whistleblower is still protected from retaliation.
+- 4. Anonymous reporting: anonymous reporting and communication is possible under this Policy as facilitated by the Speak Up Tool.
+If a Disclosure is submitted anonymously, the Director Compliance and/or External Facilitator will discuss and make arrangements, to the extent possible, with the Whistleblower how this person wants to be contacted throughout the procedure.
+(In the default procedure, communications will go through the Speak Up tool.) - 5.
+Reporting 'on reasonable grounds': this Policy protects a Whistleblower who reports on reasonable grounds.
+A Disclosure is considered to have been made on reasonable grounds if the individual believed the information was true at the time of the Disclosure.
+If it turns out the information was not true, but the Disclosure was made on reasonable grounds, the Whistleblower is still protected from retaliation.
 However, a Whistleblower cannot be granted immunity from investigation, disciplinary action, criminal prosecution, and/or civil liability.
-Where a Disclosure has been made in good faith, and subsequently leads to regulatory or court hearings, the Whistleblower may be obliged to act as a witness.
-Where this occurs, FMO will provide appropriate support and any necessary legal advice to the employee up to and throughout the hearing (see §6 Assistance). - 6.
-Protection of accused persons: the person who is subject of an investigation will be informed about the cause of the investigation if appropriate, given the circumstances.
-When the investigation finds no evidence that justifies taking measures against the person who has been reported that person will be protected from any negative effects.
+Where a Disclosure has been made on reasonable grounds, and subsequently leads to regulatory or court hearings, the Whistleblower may be obliged to act as a witness.
+Where this occurs, FMO will provide appropriate support and any necessary legal advice to the employee up to and throughout the hearing (see Section 12.5). - 6.
+Protection of accused persons: the person who is the subject of an investigation will be informed about the cause of the investigation, if appropriate given the circumstances.
+When the investigation finds no evidence that justifies taking measures against the person concerned, the person will be protected from any negative effects.
 If evidence is found and measures are taken, the person concerned should be protected from unintended negative effects that go beyond the objective of the measures taken.